 STORIES, POEMS, and LETTERS

 June 2016 – Poet Amelia Williams has found a way to leverage art as a direct blocking and delay tactic in the fight against fracked gas pipelines and compressor stations.
 Walking Wildwood Trail: Poems and Photographs is a book about an eco-poetry art trail created as a tactic against the proposed Atlantic Coast pipeline.
+A number of different literary agents have expressed an interest in her poetry so far, and Amelia is confident that the next poetry book she publishes might become her biggest seller yet.
 All proceeds from the book of poetry and photography documenting Amelia’s project benefit Friends of Nelson and Wild Virginia.
 The significance, she hopes, reaches everyone.
 Learn about upcoming readings and events on my writer’s page on Facebook.
 Find the book at Trager Brothers Coffee and Basic Necessities in Nellysford, Givens Bookstore and James River Yoga in Lynchburg.
 Or e-mail me and I will mail you a copy.
 You can pay using: PayPal.Me/AmeliaWilliams

 1-21-15 Nelson County Times.
 Owner of Historic Wingina Property Is Epitome of Pipeline Opposition.
 A story about Nelson County residents Andrew and Digna Gantt and their 277-year-old historic property in Wingina, which sits in the path of the Atlantic Coast Pipeline.
 “Rooted deep in nearly 300 years of rich family history, Andrew and Digna Gantt’s farm in Wingina has weathered wars, wealth, poverty and Reconstruction.
 It has been used as an Indian settlement, a plantation, and now as an unofficial area of conservation….
 Gantt is steadfast in turning down [Dominion’s] request to access his property…. when it comes to the passion of his family’s land and long history, Gantt said he would lay down in front of the bulldozers if the time comes.
 ‘I feel so strongly about this,’ he said.
 ‘It’s uncalled for and unjust.
 The pipeline is going through some 200 properties of people who have their lives established here.
 They can’t say no, it’s so hard to say no. It’s an enormous effort to say no.'”